Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Effective description of ensemble averages

 we find

 We focus on the proof of~\eqref{eq:bnd-Enabu-d} for $n=d$, while the proof of~\eqref{eq:bnd-Enabu-n} is similar.
-We analyze the two right-hand side terms in the above identity separately.
+We analyze the three right-hand side terms in the above identity~\eqref{eq:decomp-Enabu-hom} separately.
 For the first term, we use Hölder's inequality and we appeal to the annealed maximal regularity theory of Theorem~\ref{th:CZ-ann} in form of $\|[\nabla v_{\e,g}]_{2;\e}\|_{\Ld^r(\R^d;\Ld^2(\Omega))}\lesssim\|[g]_{2;\e}\|_{\Ld^r(\R^d)}$.
-For the second term, we apply the result~\eqref{eq:bnd-Aeps} of Step~1.
-For all $1<r<\frac{d}{d-\eta}$ and $0<\eta,\delta\ll1$, we deduce
+For the second term, we apply the result~\eqref{eq:bnd-Aeps} of Step~1, while for the third term the weak corrector estimate of Theorem~\ref{th:weak-cor}(i) suffices.
+For all $0<\eta,\delta\ll1$ and $1<r<\frac{d}{d-\eta}$, we deduce